triton-inference-server/server/docs/client_examples.md

-To use ensemble_image_client (or ensemble_image_client.py) you must first have a running Triton that is serving the "preprocess_resnet50_ensemble" model and the models it depends on.
+To use ensemble_image_client (or ensemble_image_client.py) you must first have a running Triton that is serving the "preprocess_inception_ensemble" model and the models it depends on.
 The models are provided in an example ensemble model repository.
 See [QuickStart](quicksstart.md) for instructions on how to create the example model repository.